 - Advantage II works through contact, so fleas...

 Regular monthly usage of Revolution will keep fleas and ear mites away and will protect your cat from heartworms, hookworms, and roundworms.
-It is best to have your cat checked for heartworm prior to beginning flea treatment.
+It’s best to have your cat checked for heartworm before beginning flea treatment.
 Revolution is only available via veterinary prescription so that your veterinarian can keep track of your cats progress and health.
 Make sure that you continue all vaccinations and any other veterinary treatment as needed during the course of flea treatment and beyond.